felixgrewe/linux_cookbook/login_server.md

 2. Click on **Open Connection**
 3. Switch to **SFTP** protocol, enter the ip address of the server you ant to connect to, and your user name
 4. Click **Connect**

+Or you can use a program called **FileZilla**:

+1. Download the FileZilla via [link](https://dl1.cdn.filezilla-project.org/client/FileZilla_3.63.2.1_macosx-x86.app.tar.bz2?h=kiLDRwI9S2qSKA1Igtwo2w&x=1680277795)
+2. Open the program without installation
+3. Enter the serber IP, type in your username and password
+4. Use **22** for the port and click Quickconnect

 ## Learn more about the use of the Linux command line ##
 See the CBFM class website [here](http://cbfm.github.io/website/)